I’ve had several web hosting experiences over the last decade. Some good. Others bad. A few of them, ugly.

 It is welcoming to see hosting companies offshore offering a 100% uptime SLA guarantee.
 You certainly hope that you’ll have 100% uptime, but with refunds of 1% per each 1 minute of downtime, you are comforted in knowing that there will be repercussions for the hosting company if they don’t live up to the promise of their product.
 After all, that’s the whole point of an SLA to begin with.

 Speaking from my personal experience, US hosting companies have complex corporate policies that negatively impact customers.
-Venturing overseas to more customer friendly policies is worth it to me.
+Venturing overseas to more customer-friendly policies is worth it to me.

 Those are four of my personal offshore hosting benefits.
 Ignored DMCA hosting policy, 100% Uptime SLA Guarantee, increased page load times for an offshore audience, more customer-friendly approach without having to deal with the corporate policies of bandwidth issues.
-There’s several more, including the anonymity that comes with an offshore VPS, or Dedicated Server – but those are benefits for another blog post.
+There are several more, including the anonymity that comes with an offshore VPS, or Dedicated Server – but those are benefits for another blog post.

 Brett Farmiloe is the CEO of a US-based digital marketing company that connects small businesses with customers…and has a good time doing it.
 He really doesn’t like website downtime.